IBM/model-evaluation-workbench/README.md

 ## Next Step

-# 3. Develop the Models:
+# 3. Develop & Configure the Models:

-Develop the Sample Natural Language Classifier which we will use for Model Evaluation.
+Develop the Sample Natural Language Classifier model which we will be used for Model Evaluation.

 ###### 3.1 Create NLC service instance
 - Step1: Click [here](https://console.bluemix.net/catalog/services/natural-language-classifier)